University of Hawaiʻi: Notable alumni

 Alumni of the University of Hawaiʻi system include many notable individuals from various walks of life.
 Senators Daniel Inouye and Tammy Duckworth are both veterans of the U.S. military who were injured in the line of duty and later entered government service.
 Bette Midler and Georgia Engel are successful entertainers.
 Composer Hsiung-Zee Wong also attended the University of Hawai'i.
 President Barack Obama's parents, Barack Obama Sr. and Ann Dunham, and half-sister, Maya Soetoro-Ng, earned degrees from the Mānoa campus, where his parents met in a Russian language class.
 His mother earned three degrees from the University of Hawaiʻi, including a PhD in anthropology.

 Mazie Hirono is a current U.S. senator and a graduate of the University of Hawaii with a BA in psychology.
 She is the first elected female senator from Hawaii, the first Asian-American woman elected to the Senate, the first U.S. senator born in Japan, and the nation's first Buddhist senator.

 Alice Augusta Ball was the first woman to graduate from the College of Hawaiʻi (now the University of Hawaiʻi) in 1915, as well as the first African American research chemist and instructor in the college's chemistry department.
 She was also the first person to successfully develop a water-soluble form of chaulmoogra oil, used for decades to relieve the symptoms of Hansen's disease (leprosy).

 Notable faculty

 The University of Hawaiʻi system has had many noteworthy faculty members, including visiting faculty and those who arrived after winning major awards, such as Nobel Laureate Georg von Békésy.
 Ryuzo Yanagimachi, principal investigator of the research group that developed a method of cloning from adult animal cells, remains on the faculty.

 In July 2019, Bob Huey, a professor of Japanese literature in the Department of East Asian Languages and Literatures, was presented with the Order of the Rising Sun, Gold Rays with Neck Ribbon, one of Japan's highest honors for non-Japanese citizens.

+Athletics

+Some universities has athletic programs.
+University of Hawaiʻi at Mānoa competes in the Big West Conference of the NCAA Division I. They will join Mountain West Conference in the 2026–27 season.
+University of Hawaiʻi at Hilo competes in the PacWest Conference of the NCAA Division II.